Consecrated life: Secular institutes

-Secular institutes have their modern beginnings in 18th century France.
+Secular institutes have their modern beginnings in 18th-century France.
 During the French Revolution, the government attempted to dechristianise France.
 The French government had required all priests and bishops to swear an oath of fidelity to the new order or face dismissal from the Church, and had forbidden any form of religious life.
 Fr Pierre-Joseph de Clorivière, a Jesuit, founded a new society of diocesan priests, the Institute of the Heart of Jesus.
 He also founded the Daughters of the Heart of Mary (Société des Filles du Coeur de Marie).
 While living a life of perfection, they did not take vows, remaining a secular institute to avoid being considered a religious society by the government.
-They would eventually receive Pontifical institute status in 1952.
+They would eventually receive pontifical institute status in 1952.
 The Daughters of the Heart of Mary, though resembling a secular institute in some ways, were recognized as an institute of religious life.
 On 2 February 1947 Pope Pius XII issued the apostolic constitution Provida Mater Ecclesia recognizing secular institutes as "a new category of the state of perfection" (nova categoria status perfectionis).
 The 1983 Code of Canon Law recognizes secular institutes as a form of consecrated life.
 They differ from religious institutes in that their members live their lives in the ordinary conditions of the world, either alone, in their families or in fraternal groups.

+Discernment for a vocation in consecrated life

+In certain branches of Christianity (particularly Catholicism, Evangelical-Lutheranism, and Anglicanism) individuals are called to discern their vocation for their life, which includes consideration of the consecrated life.
+Those that are considering becoming monastics (such as a monk or nun) may become postulants, which is often one year.

+Individuals who do not wish to take religious vows (such as those of poverty, chastity and obedience) may desire to attach themselvs to a monastery or convent to practice certain aspects of monastic life; they able to do so as an oblate (for Benedictine communities) or as a tertiary (for Franciscan communities).